 There are similarities between a panic attack and a heart attack.
-This makes it difficult for many people to tell the difference here we tell you about Panic attack vs. heart attack.
+This makes it difficult for many people to tell the difference here we tell you about which one is which.

 Each year, approximately 3 percent of people in the U.S experience panic disorder.